Conference Agenda

 Vicky Garnett1,2, Otto Bodi-Fernandez3, Francis P. Crawley4, Françoise Gouzi1, Paweł Kamocki5, Koraljka Kuzman Šlogar6, Dirk Luyten7,8, Walter Scholger9, Kristen Schuster10

-1: DARIAH-EU, Ireland; 2: Trinity College Dublin; 3: AUSSDA (Austrian Service Provider of CESSDA-ERIC); 4: Coalition for Advancing of Research Assessment (CoARA)’s Working Group on ‘Ethics and Research Integrity Policy for Responsible Research Assessment in Data and Artificial Intelligence (ERIP)’; 5: Leibniz-Institut für Deutsche Sprache; 6: Institute of Ethnology and Folklore Research; 7: Belgian State Archives; 8: Study and Documentation Centre for War and Contemporary Society; 9: University of Graz; 10: University of Southampton
+1: DARIAH-EU, Ireland; 2: Trinity College Dublin; 3: AUSSDA (Austrian Service Provider of CESSDA-ERIC); 4: Coalition for Advancing of Research Assessment (CoARA)’s Working Group on ‘Ethics and Research Integrity Policy for Responsible Research Assessment in Data and Artificial Intelligence (ERIP)’; 5: Leibniz-Institut für Deutsche Sprache; 6: Institute of Ethnology and Folklore Research; 7: Belgian State Archives; 8: Study and Documentation Centre for War and Contemporary Society; 9: Department of Digital Humanities, University of Graz, Austria; 10: University of Southampton

 Computer Vision and the Illustrated Book (Workshop)